 The world is at the turn of a new technological leap – biotechnology, artificial intelligence, new energy sources, and innovative technical solutions are gradually becoming the new norm.
 The main force behind this movement is science.
 However, Ukraine is rather an observer than a participant in the process: the share of scientific and technical work in the country’s GDP has almost halved since 2013, from 0.8 percent back then to 0.45 percent in 2017.

-What does this dynamic look like in Europe?
-According to the data of 2016, the share of expenditure on research and development in EU countries’ GDP averaged 2.8%.
-Above the average, this indicator was in Sweden - 3.25%, Austria - 3.09%, Germany - 2.94%, Denmark - 2.87%, Finland - 2.75%, Belgium - 2.49%, France - 2.25%; below the average this indicator was in Macedonia, Latvia, Romania, Cyprus and Malta - from 0.43% to 0.61%.
+But how does science perform in Europe?
+According to 2016 data, the share of expenses on research and development in EU countries’ GDP averaged 2.8 percent.
+The indicator reaches above average in Sweden with its 3.25 percent, Austria - 3.09 percent, Germany - 2.94 percent, Denmark - 2.87 percent, Finland - 2.75 percent, Belgium - 2.49 percent, France - 2.25 percent; below the average are Macedonia, Latvia, Romania, Cyprus and Malta - between 0.43 percent and 0.61 percent.

-The choice between past and future
+Choosing between past and future

 Why is this happening?